S2C-ux/shrujana_gradle_exercise/README.md

 p4 -------------------------------------------------------------

 Open the pom.xml file.
-Add the following inside the <project> tag:
+add the code after the properties :

 <build>
 <plugins>